Events Management BA (Hons)

-There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
+There are a number of funding options available to UK students to help you pay for your studies and your cost of living while studying.

 For students who do not normally reside in the UK or European Union and with a term-time address in Scotland, the following fees apply: